droonga/droonga.org/reference/commands/search/index.md

         { "name"   : "<Name of the column 2>",
-          "type"   : "<Type of the column 2>", "vector" : <It this column is a vector column?> }, ...
+          "type"   : "<Type of the column 2>", "vector" : <It this column is a vector column?> }, { "name"       : "<Name of the column 3 (with subrecords)>" "attributes" : [
+          { "name"   : "<Name of the column 3-1>",
+            "type"   : "<Type of the column 3-2>", "vector" : <It this column is a vector column?> }, { "name"   : "<Name of the the column 3-1>", "type"   : "<Type of the the column 3-2>", "vector" : <It this column is a vector column?> }, ],
+          ...
+        },
+        ...
       ],
       "records"     : [
         [<Value of the column 1 of the record 1>,
          <Value of the column 2 of the record 1>,
+         [
+          [<Value of the column of 3-1 of the subrecord 1 of the record 1>,
+           <Value of the column of 3-2 of the subrecord 2 of the record 1>,
            ...],
+          [<Value of the column of 3-1 of the subrecord 1 of the record 1>,
+           <Value of the column of 3-2 of the subrecord 2 of the record 1>,
+           ...],
+          ...],
+         ...],
         [<Value of the column 1 of the record 2>,
          <Value of the column 2 of the record 2>,
+         [
+          [<Value of the column of 3-1 of the subrecord 1 of the record 2>,
+           <Value of the column of 3-2 of the subrecord 2 of the record 2>,
+           ...],
+          [<Value of the column of 3-1 of the subrecord 1 of the record 2>,
+           <Value of the column of 3-2 of the subrecord 2 of the record 2>,
+           ...],
+          ...],
          ...],
         ...
       ]